-On the Series Mandatory Dissolution Date, a new trust series with similar terms to those in the series may not necessarily be available.
-Upon the Series Mandatory Dissolution Date, there is no guarantee that a new series of the trust would be available for reinvestment of the proceeds from the dissolution of the trust, and if such new series from the trust were to be available, the terms of such new series may differ from those of the series and will depend on a number of factors, including market factors, which will be prevalent at such time.
+On the Maturity Date, a new trust series with similar terms to those in the series may not necessarily be available.
+Upon the Maturity Date, there is no guarantee that a new series of the trust would be available for reinvestment of the proceeds from the dissolution of the trust, and if such new series from the trust were to be available, the terms of such new series may differ from those of the series and will depend on a number of factors, including market factors, which will be prevalent at such time.

 Legislation risk.
+On December 22, 2017, President Trump signed into law P.L.
+115-97, informally titled the Tax Cuts and Jobs Act (the "Tax Act").
+In addition to the Tax Act, Congress may consider changes to the Internal Revenue Code in the future that would have an impact on the trust.
 Tax legislation proposed by the President or Congress, tax regulations proposed by the U.S. Treasury or positions taken by the Internal Revenue Service (the "IRS") could affect the value of the trust by changing the taxation or tax characterizations of the portfolio securities, or dividends and other income paid by or related to such securities.
 Congress has considered such proposals in the past and may do so in the future.
 Various legislative initiatives will be proposed from time to time in the United States and abroad which may have a negative impact on certain of the securities represented in the trust.
 No one can predict whether any legislation will be proposed, adopted or amended by Congress and no one can predict the impact that any other legislation might have on the trust or its portfolio securities.